Vestibular migraine and spontaneous vertigo – Migraine Associated Vertigo

 Another study published in October 2019, led by researchers at Massachusetts Eye and Ear Infirmary, Harvard Medical School, and Ohio State University also examined Vestibular migraine as one of the most common causes of spontaneous vertigo and why this problem remains poorly understood.
 The study was published in Scientific Reports (4).

 - “Vestibular migraine is the most common cause of spontaneous vertigo but remains poorly understood.”

-- The researchers investigated the hypothesis that central vestibular pathways (dysfunctions of the body’s system to maintain balance) are sensitized (heightened) in Vestibular migraine by the vestibulo-ocular reflex (VOR) and vestibular and headache symptom severity.
+- The researchers investigated the hypothesis that central vestibular pathways (dysfunctions of the body’s system to maintain balance) are sensitized (heightened) in Vestibular migraines by the vestibulo-ocular reflex (VOR) and vestibular and headache symptom severity.

 We are going to move away from this research for some brief understanding notes and then we will return:

 - The vestibular system is the body’s sensory system that regulates balance and spatial orientation (the understanding of where you are in your environment).

 - It sits in the inner ear and works by adjusting fluid levels that act as the balance mechanism.